When the sun’s out, it’s time to get high. Head for London’s best rooftop bars, roof terraces, open-air bars and sky-high drinking dens.

 Ham Yard Hotel, Piccadilly Circus

-Ok, this gorgeous roof terrace is only open to hotel guests or under private hire, but it's still worth knowing about.
-If you've got a birthday celebration or company event coming up, we suggest you try to strong-arm the organisers into having it here.
-The space is marvellously pretty and even has a kitchen garden and some rooftop beehives for goodness' sake.
+OK, this gorgeous roof terrace is only open to hotel guests or under private hire, but it's still worth knowing about.
+If you've got a birthday celebration or company event on the cards, we suggest you strong-arm the organisers into having it here.
+The space is mighty pretty — a cottage garden in the clouds with a kitchen garden and rooftop beehives.

 Ham Yard Hotel, 1 Ham Yard, W1D 7DT

-This rooftop oasis places the emphasis on seasonal Italian produce and fresh ingredients.
-The Italian garden setting can be enjoyed with a drink in hand on the al fresco sun terrace, or with a full-blown seafood dinner at your table.
+Selfridges' sky sanctum places the emphasis on seasonal Italian produce and fresh ingredients.
+The Italian garden setting can be enjoyed with a fizz in hand on the al fresco sun terrace, or with a full-blown seafood dinner at your table.
+Whatever you plump for, you'll soon forget Oxford Street is mere metres below you.

 The Rooftop, Trafalgar Square